Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions: Filtration on quantum cohomology

 \subsection{$S^1$-equivariant symplectic cohomology}

-Applying the methods from \cite{McLR18}, $S^1$-equivariant symplectic cohomology $ESH^*(Y,\Fi)$ is a $\k[u]$-module, with a canonical $\k[u]$-module homomorphism Here $u$ is a degree two formal variable, and at chain level each $1$-orbit contributes a copy of the $\k[u]$-module where we identify $u^{-j}=[\C\P^j]$, and $H^*(\C\P^{\infty})=\k[u]$ acts by the nilpotent cap product action.
+Applying the methods from \cite{McLR18}, $S^1$-equivariant symplectic cohomology $ESH^*(Y,\Fi)$ is a $\k[u]$-module, with a canonical $\k[u]$-module homomorphism and $u$ is a formal variable in degree $2$.
+At chain level each $1$-orbit contributes a copy of the $\k[u]$-module where we identify $u^{-j}=[\C\P^j]$, and $H^*(\C\P^{\infty})=\k[u]$ acts by the nilpotent cap product action.
 We recall the notation for locally finite $S^1$-equivariant homology,

 which in this case becomes $H^*(Y)\otimes_{\k}\mathbb{F}$ as it arises from constant $1$-orbits, and $S^1$ is only acting by $S^1$-reparametrisation on $1$-orbits (not on the space $Y$). \cref{Cor intro filtration} becomes: